 The following links provide further information about SSRIs.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-- A primary care approach to sodium and potassium imbalance.
-BPAC, NZ, September 2011
+- A primary care approach to sodium and potassium imbalance BPAC, NZ, 2011

-- Serotonin syndrome: short time to onset, even with the first dose Medsafe Prescriber Update, NZ, March 2016
+- Serotonin syndrome – short time to onset, even with the first dose Medsafe Prescriber Update, NZ, 2016

 - Can I have a drink with that?
-Medsafe Prescriber Update, December 2014
+Medsafe Prescriber Update, NZ, 2014

-- Selective serotonin re-uptake inhibitors New Zealand Formulary
+- Selective serotonin re-uptake inhibitors NZ Formulary, NZ

-- Royal Australian and New Zealand College of Psychiatrists clinical practice guidelines for mood disorders.
-Australian and New Zealand Journal of Psychiatry, 2015
+- Royal Australian and New Zealand College of Psychiatrists clinical practice guidelines for mood disorders Australian and New Zealand Journal of Psychiatry, NZ